folutade/KnowThatYouAnointed/content/posts/the-party.md

   -2 Corinthians 12:5-10

-* In addition to people in “the world” thinking that Lecrae is weak, Lecrae also says that “the saints” will think that Lecrae is embarassing them.
+* In addition to people in “the world” thinking that Lecrae is weak, Lecrae also says that “the saints” will think that Lecrae is embarrassing them.

-* The word “saint” means “holy person”, where the word “holy” refers to somone or something that is set apart of a unique purpose and is a source of life for others.
-In several of the New Testament letters, the church leader who wrote the letter addresses members of the chuch as “saints” or more specifially as “those who are called to be saints”.
+* The word “saint” means “holy person,” where the word “holy” refers to someone or something that is set apart for a unique purpose and is a source of life for others.
+In several of the New Testament letters, the church leader who wrote the letter addresses members of the church as “saints” or more specifically as “those who are called to be saints.”

-* Despite the fact that Christians are called to be holy people who are a source of life to others, Lecrae seems to be alluding to criticism that he perceives he will receive from many conservative Christians who want Lecrae to publically judge and condemn the people in “the world” who they think are behaving in ways that are evil or detrimental to society.
-If Lecrae does not publicalyl judge and condemn people engaged in such evil behavior, Lecrae perceives that this particular set of Christians will think that Lecrae is being to friendly with “the world” and thus is an embarassment to all Chrisitans.
+* Despite the fact that Christians are called to be holy people who are a source of life to others, Lecrae seems to be alluding to criticism that he perceives he will receive from many conservative Christians who want Lecrae to publicly judge and condemn the people in “the world” who they think are behaving in ways that are evil or detrimental to society.
+If Lecrae does not publicly judge and condemn people engaged in such evil behavior, Lecrae perceives that this particular set of Christians will think that Lecrae is being too friendly with “the world” and thus is an embarrassment to all Christians.

 {{< /details >}}